 - As they splutter, add curry leaves, asafoetida , saute till the curry leaves turn crispy.

-- Add the mango pieces and water and bring to a boil.
+- Add the turmeric powder, the mango pieces and water and bring to a boil.

 - Run the cooked dal and sambhar powder in the processor to get an smooth consistency.
 Now add this to the boiling mango pieces.